-The members of our audit committee are Alexis Borisy, Douglas G. Cole, M.D., and Boris Nikolic, M.D.
-Mr. Borisy is the chair of our audit committee.
-Our board of directors has determined that each of Mr. Borisy and Drs.
-Cole and Nikolic is independent within the meaning of Rule 10A-3 under the Exchange Act.
-Our board of directors has determined that we do not have an "audit committee financial expert" as defined by applicable SEC rules serving on our audit committee.
-Our board of directors believes that, given the size and stage of development of our company, an audit committee financial expert is not necessary at this time because the collective financial and business expertise of the members of the audit committee is sufficient to satisfy the functions of the audit committee under the terms of the audit committee charter.
+The members of our audit committee are Andrew Hirsch, Jessica Hopfield, Ph.D., and Boris Nikolic, M.D.
+Mr. Hirsch is the chair of our audit committee.
+Our board of directors has determined that each of Mr. Hirsch and Drs.
+Hopfield and Nikolic is independent within the meaning of Rule 10A-3 under the Exchange Act.
+Our board of directors has determined that Andrew Hirsch is an "audit committee financial expert" as defined in applicable SEC rules.
 In making this determination, our board of directors has considered the formal education and nature and scope of our audit committee members' previous experience, coupled with past and present service on various audit committees.
 Our audit committee assists our board of directors in its oversight of our accounting and financial reporting process and the audits of our consolidated financial statements.
-The audit committee met four times during the year ended December 31, 2016, including telephonic meetings.
+The audit committee met five times during the year ended December 31, 2017.
 Our audit committee's responsibilities include:

-- appointing, approving the compensation of, and assessing the independence of the registered public accounting firm; - · overseeing the work of our independent registered public accounting firm, including through the receipt and consideration of reports from such firm; - reviewing and discussing with management and our independent registered public accounting firm our annual and quarterly consolidated financial statements and related disclosures; - · monitoring our internal control over financial reporting, disclosure controls and procedures, and code of business conduct and ethics; - overseeing our internal audit function, if any; - discussing our risk management policies; - establishing procedures for the receipt and retention of accounting related complaints and concerns; - meeting independently with our internal auditing staff, our independent registered public accounting firm, and management; - reviewing and approving or ratifying any related person transactions; and - preparing the audit committee report required by SEC rules.
+- · appointing, approving the compensation of, and assessing the independence of the registered public accounting firm; - overseeing the work of our independent registered public accounting firm, including through the receipt and consideration of reports from such firm; - reviewing and discussing with management and our independent registered public accounting firm our annual and quarterly consolidated financial statements and related disclosures: - monitoring our internal control over financial reporting, disclosure controls and procedures, and code of business conduct and ethics; - overseeing our internal audit function, if any; - discussing our risk management policies; - establishing procedures for the receipt and retention of accounting related complaints and concerns; - meeting independently with our internal auditing staff, our independent registered public accounting firm, and management; - reviewing and approving or ratifying any related person transactions; and - preparing the audit committee report required by SEC rules.